 You will then be provided with your email account information, your Desire2Learn & WebAdvisor login information as well as your barcode information for online students.
 For further information concerning these and other CT services, access our Campus Technologies webpage.

-Account Information for students who have confirmed their attendance (by paying the $125 advance deposit to the Admissions Office) and who will be taking classes beginning in the spring 2014 semester:
+Account Information for students who have confirmed their attendance (by paying the $125 advance deposit to the Admissions Office) and who will be taking classes beginning in the summer or fall 2014 semesters:

 If you are a graduate student, please refer to the Graduate - New Student Information page for further information.